The first grapes were planted at Ake Ake Vineyard in 1998, the block in front of the restaurant..

 All our wines are made on the vineyard and are bottled here unfiined, this means they have been clarified naturally using time and/or filtering rather than using, gelatine, eggs, dairy or fish products.
 We do not add copper, gums, caramel or grape concentrate to our wines.

-We have just released our first wine made without the use of preservatives, adding sulphur to the wine.
-We keep the sulphur levels in all our wines very low but with this 2015 Syrah we just decided not to add any.
-I see no reason why this wine wont age but its tasting delisous and ready to drink at the moment.
+After last years success with our first preservative free wine, we have followed up this year with our a preservative free Merlot 2016.
+It has been made without the use of adding any sulphur or other preseravatives to the wine.
+We keep the sulphur levels in all our wines very low but with this 2016 Merlot we just havent addred any.
+I see no reason why this wine wont age but its tasting delicisous and ready to drink at the moment.
 2ppm Free sulphur and 3ppm Total.

 Cellar Door Opening Hours